unclevito2017/scraper/README.md

 # Scraper
-Scrape all bitcoin address from vanity search resulting file.
+Scrape all bitcoin address from vbcr vanity search resulting files<br>.
 All the text files from a folder will be scanned and the public addresses will be extracted and placed into a file called addresses.txt <br>
 great to check balances of bitcoin puzzle outputs<br>
 Prefixes starting with 1 only<br>